 But you should still probably just use the included carrying case.
 Besides the action button and multifunction buttons we already mentioned, you’ll get the volume up and volume down buttons as well as a power switch on the right earcup.
 You’ll also see that these charge via micro USB on the bottom of one earcup and even have a 3.5mm input on the other so you can hardwire them to your phone, if you still have that option.

 Battery life also hasn’t changed from the first model, with an estimated 20 hours.
-That’s enough to do a coast to coast trip in the US 3 or 4 times.
+That’s enough to do a coast-to-coast trip across the United States three or four times.
 Not bad.
-In our testing we got exactly 15 hours and 46 minutes on about 80% battery.
+In our testing, we got exactly 15 hours and 46 minutes on about 80% battery.
 So unless you play your music at max volume constantly you shouldn’t have an issue with these.

-So first things first, nothing with the sound quality has changed here.
-Even though these have the Google Assistant and Android Oreo now has LDAC, aptX, and aptX HD support for higher quality streaming via Bluetooth—you won’t find that here.
+So first things first, nothing with the sound quality has changed here when compared to the first version.
+Even though these have the Google Assistant and Android Oreo now has LDAC, aptX, and aptX HD support for higher-quality streaming via Bluetooth—you won’t find that here.
 You need two to tango with these codecs so when one side doesn’t support a codec, they default down to the standard SBC which is the same as the original.
+These do support AAC thankfully, so you’re not stuck out in the rain when it comes to latency at least.
 That doesn’t mean it’s bad, the average person will probably find these more than great.